A Survey on Deep Learning based Time Series Analysis with Frequency Transformation: Introduction

-Recently, deep learning based on Fourier transform has gained growing interest in the machine learning community~\cite{XuCVPR2020,ChiJM20,John2021,ZhouYZW22}.
-These models have delivered efficient learning paradigms in time series analysis and achieved impressive performances regrading both efficiency and effectiveness~\cite{autoformer_2021,fedformer_2022,TFAD_2022}.
-This is attributed to the advantage of Fourier transform.
-For example, the Fourier transform facilitates obtaining frequency spectrums that have abundant periodic information for time series analysis, e.g., seasonal patterns, and have a global view of time series that is helpful for capturing global characteristics of time series.
-In addition, we can obtain multi-scale representations and multi-frequency components of time series in the frequency domain, beneficial to capture informative features for time series modeling.
-Another important merit of the Fourier transform is that it can be efficiently performed in the frequency domain, which saves plenty of computation costs in neural time series analysis.
-Accordingly, it is beneficial to summarize and analyze the advantages of the Fourier transform to instruct the following researchers in this area.
-A systematic and comprehensive survey on the emerging area, i.e., neural time series analysis with Fourier transform, also greatly benefits the time series community.
-However, to the best of our knowledge, the advantaged characteristics of the Fourier transform have not yet been summarized in the literature.
-It is also a lack of such a review of the latest research progress of existing neural time series models based on the Fourier transform.
+Recently, deep learning methods leveraging frequency transformation (FT)~\cite{roberts1987digital}, e.g., Discrete Fourier Transform (DFT)~\cite{winograd1976computing}, Discrete Cosine Transform (DCT)~\cite{ahmed1974discrete}, and Discrete Wavelet Transform (DWT)~\cite{shensa1992discrete}, have gained a surge of interest within the machine learning community~\cite{XuCVPR2020,ChiJM20,John2021,ZhouYZW22}.
+These neural models incorporating frequency transformation have demonstrated an efficient learning paradigm in time series analysis and achieved state-of-the-art performance in terms of both efficiency and effectiveness~\cite{autoformer_2021,fedformer_2022,TFAD_2022}.
+This can be attributed to the distinctive advantages of FT (see Section \ref{ft_advantage}) that the frequency spectrums generated by FT contain abundant vital patterns, e.g., seasonal trends, and provide a global view of the characteristics of time series.
+In addition, FT facilitates obtaining multi-scale representations and multi-frequency components of time series for capturing informative representations and patterns.
+This motivates us to systematically summarize and analyze the advantages of FT to instruct researchers in this area and to deliver a comprehensive survey on the emerging area, i.e., deep learning based time series analysis with FT, thereby enlightening the time series community.
+While the literature includes various studies that discuss time series analysis from different perspectives~\cite{Fakhrazari_2017,Benidis_forecasting_2022,FawazFWIM19,ChenPZS21,ChenKS22,0001EL21,liang_kdd2024,zhang_pami2024,Wang_arxiv_2024}, there remains a lack of comprehensive summaries on the topic of time series analysis with FT.
+Moreover, the reasons why FT can enhance the time series analysis have not yet been summarized, and its limitations have not been thoroughly analyzed.
+These gaps have hindered the theoretical development and practical applications of time series analysis with FT.